Easiest Ways to Get PR in Australia in 2026 (State-wise Guide & Tips)

 How Much Does PR Cost in Australia?

 The Australian PR fees vary depending on the visa type.
-The visa application fee is provided below.
-You will have to pay additional fees for the English test, skills assessment (AUD 300 to AUD 1,000), medical test, and more.
+You will have to pay additional fees for English tests, skills assessment (AUD 300 to AUD 1,000), medical tests, and other requirements.

 How Long Does PR Process Take in Australia?